(Eighth in a series)

 Coming off the elevator on the lobby level and turning right, there is a majestic panel covered in gold leaf.
 The craft it is made from is carefully preserved in Kanazawa, which is said to provide over 99 percent of the gold leaf made in Japan.

-In the middle of the room sits a magnificent reception desk featuring an intriguing lacquer-covered sculpture.
+In the middle of the lobby sits a magnificent reception desk featuring an intriguing lacquer-covered sculpture.

 A reproduction of kimusuko, made to reproduce the wooden buildings of the historic tea district in the city.